appuio/techlab/labs/07_troubleshooting_ops.md

 ## Task: LAB7.3 Port Forwarding

 OpenShift 3 allows us to forward any port from our workstation to the pod.
-This is usefull to use adminstrationconsoles, databases and so on which should not be exposed towards the internet.
+This is useful to use admin-consoles, databases etc. which should not be exposed towards the internet.
 In contrast to Openshift 2 the portforwarding is tunneled through the same HTTPS-connection as the Openshift Client (`oc`) uses.
-This is usefull if there are restrictive Firewalls and/or Proxies between your Workstation and Openshift.
+This is useful if there are restrictive firewalls and/or proxies between your workstation and Openshift.

 Excercise: Acces the Spring Boot Metrics from [Lab 4](04_deploy_dockerimage.md).